malev/pyfreeling/README.md

 ```

 All the options [here](https://talp-upc.gitbooks.io/freeling-user-manual/content/analyzer.html)
 are available as optional arguments for the `run` method.
+There are more examples [here](https://github.com/malev/pyfreeling/blob/master/examples.ipynb).